ilifu/ilifu_user_docs/docs/cluster/software_environments.md

 ### Available containers

 Several containers have been developed and are currently maintained.
-These containers include the following (**See the dropdown information for container details**):
+These containers include the following (**See the dropdown information for specific container details by clicking on the relevant arrow below**):

 <details>
 <summary>Jupter-Casa container</summary>